shubham9319/nginx-wordpress-shell/README.md

-# nginx-wordpress-shell
+# Setup Nginx on node1 and LAMP Stack on node2
-This repository is used to setup nginx &amp; wordpress using GitHub Action on ubuntu servers.
+This is used to set up Nginx and LAMP Stack using Shell Scripts and GitHub action workflow.